Mohdcode/website/content/en/docs/policy-types/validating-policy/_index.md

 | `mediaType`   | The media type of the image manifest.          | `application/vnd.docker.distribution.manifest.v2+json` |
 | `layers`      | A list of layer digests that make up the image. | `["sha256:layer1...", "sha256:layer2..."]` |

-In addition to these fields, `imagedata.Get()` provides access to many other image metadata attributes, allowing validation based on specific security, compliance, or operational requirements.
+In addition to these fields, `image.GetMetadata()` provides access to many other image metadata attributes, allowing validation based on specific security, compliance, or operational requirements.

 ### GlobalContext library